meridian-analytics/korus/docs/source/introduction.rst

 Korus vs. Tethys
 ================

-`Tethys <https://tethys.sdsu.edu/>`_ is the ultimate solution for acoustic data management.
+Like Korus, `Tethys <https://tethys.sdsu.edu/>`_ is a database for managing acoustic metadata, but its scope is considerable broader.
+Tethys was designed to support any type of acoustic data analysis and has a graphical user interface that makes it accessible to a wider range of user.
+In contrast, Korus focuses on machine-learning applications and requires familiarity with programming and command-line interfaces.

-Led by Marie Roch at San Diego State University, the Tethys metadata project provides If you are not familiar with Tethys, consider checking it out before you
+Led by Marie Roch at San Diego State University, Tethys is a mature, well-supported project that has been around for over a decade and has an established user community.
+If you are looking for a tool to help you manage your acoustic metadata, Tethys should arguably be your first pick.
+Tethys' limitations are merely technical, one of them being that it currently only runs on Windows.

+Korus does not aim to replace or compete with Tethys.
+It merely offers a light-weight alternative to Tethys for those who prefer Unix over Windows, who feel the most efficient when programming in Python and SQL, and who enjoy typing commands in a terminal.

+Korus aims to be compatible with Tethys and will eventually include functions for exporting data to formats that can readily be ingested by Tethys.

 Relation to Ketos